MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/manage.md

 The BitLocker drive encryption tools include the two command-line tools:

 - *Configuration Tool* (`manage-bde.exe`) can be used for scripting BitLocker operations, offering options that aren't present in the BitLocker Control Panel applet.
-For a complete list of the `manage-bde.exe` options, see the [Manage-bde](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/ff829849(v=ws.11)) command-line reference
+For a complete list of the `manage-bde.exe` options, see the [Manage-bde reference](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/ff829849(v=ws.11))
 - *Repair Tool* (`repair-bde.exe`) is useful for disaster recovery scenarios, in which a BitLocker protected drive can't be unlocked normally or using the recovery console

 ### Repair tool